c2-d2/rase-pipeline/readme.md

 `database/`) and read sets (in `reads/`), and generates all `<db>`-`<reads>` experiments.

 2) **Data preparation.** The pipeline decompressed the found databases and sorts reads by time of sequencing.
-When the time information is not available in the original reads, it is estimated it based on the number of processed basepairs (assuming constant flow (kbps per sec)).
+When the time information is not available in the original reads (in read headers), it is estimated it based on the number of processed basepairs (assuming constant flow (kbps per sec)).

 3) **Matching.** Reads are matched against the databases using [ProPhyle](https://prophyle.github.io/) and the computed nearest neighbors for